R. J. Minney

 At RJ Minney’s memorial service in 1979, Sir Harold Wilson read the lesson, Virginia McKenna read a poem from his book ‘Carve Her Name With Pride’, and Dulcie Gray gave the address.

 Hook House was designed and built by Robert Hawken.
-Mr Hawken was known to enjoy a drink, and after a night in the pub in 1945 he fired an automatic pistol in the dining room in the general direction of his wife Betty – the bullett remains embedded in the panelling today.
+Mr Hawken was known to enjoy a drink, and after a night in the pub in 1945 he fired an automatic pistol in the dining room in the general direction of his wife Betty – the bullet remains embedded in the panelling today.

 Hook House was compulsory purchased in 1971 from only its second owners for £17,000 after the construction of the adjoining reservoir, it was let to Mr and Mrs Minney on a 32 year lease.
 Hook House is now likely to be lost beneath the water with plans to raise water levels at Bewl reservoir to supply future developments in Hastings.